Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 US Visa

 Indian passport holders require a valid US B1/B2 tourist visa to enter the United States for the Chicago Marathon.
-The visa process and requirements are identical to the NYC Marathon — apply at least four to six months before race day.
-October is peak travel season in Chicago; consular appointment slots fill up and processing times vary.
+The visa process and requirements are identical to the NYC Marathon.
+Given current interview slot timelines at US consulates in India (New Delhi, Mumbai, Hyderabad, Kolkata, Chennai), apply at least 6 to 10 months before race day.
+October is peak travel season in Chicago; consular appointment slots fill up quickly.
 Do not book non-refundable travel before your visa is confirmed.

 Flights